 The world seems to get smaller every day.
-At one time, it was because of cheap air travel, but now, technology makes other parts of the world accessible without even going there.
+At one time, due to cheap air travel, but now, technology makes other parts of the world accessible without leaving your home.
 The rise of social technology is expanding our world, both on a personal level and in business.

 Cultural identity is not only important in the English-speaking world; it is important everywhere.
-Learning languages makes you appreciate how difficult it can be to learn a language, and you learn about cultural differences and similarities.
-Most of all, through knowledge, you learn tolerance.
-And even more, through learning a language, it opens up a whole new world of meeting people, culture, and entertainment you would never even know existed.
+Learning languages can be challenging but worthwhile.
+You will learn about cultural differences and similarities and most of all, through knowledge, you learn tolerance.
+Learning a language can open up a whole new world of friends, culture, and entertainment you might never have known existed.

 Pupils are able to take exams in almost any language: Japanese, Polish, Russian, Urdu.
 Contact the Head of Languages for further information.